An Interview With ... Influencer, Silke van der Laan

 If you want to get glammed up and head out for the night, where do you go?

 I have my places..
 Love haar Theater for that mani/pedi and hair color, (try and get Ferry, although exclusive & elusive).
 Shampoo Planet for cuts and blow dries (ask for Chris.
 Love that guy, he did my hair for this shoot.
 The day before.
 Thats how good he is. ) There is also a great place on ceintuurbaan 23, the Blow Dry Brow Bar, where you can do blow dries, facials, eyebrows and nails.
 Very low key, not fancy but great results and will always manage to fit you in some how.

 When you need a bit of down time, where do you go to escape in the city?

 I book a room in the Canal House.
 Really.
-Even though I live here in Amsterdam.
-Or I chill in the garden of the Canal House.
-My other place I love to go to is ..home, but realize this helps you none, tipwise....
-But another good place for downtime is the new Scheltema bookstore on the Nes.
-With a nice coffee bar, and a great atmosphere for browsing, finding treasures, and passing a rainy afternoon.
+Even though I practically live here or I chill at most days in the garden of the Hotel.
+My other place I love to go to is home, but realize sometimes its not enough.

 If you had 24 hours in Amsterdam, what would make your must-do list?

 I would start with breakfast at Vinnies, I love the Shakshuka; they have a great middle eastern touch.It offers a nice variety of healthy food, not that grey blubber that causes instant unhappiness that you get in so many healthy cafes. ( Try their free range chicken curry marsala sandwich with pickled cucumber, pickled red onion and lime&koriander for lunch) .
 Then a museum stop at Stedelijk or Rijks, such riches to chose from here..or pick a small one like van Loon that really gives you an inside in what it was like to live in Amsterdam during the Golden Age.